MirunaAgopian/JOIN-2/README.md

 **Acknowledgements**

-This project was built as a team project from a group of three Frontend-Developers studying ad the Developer Akademie.
+This project was built as a team project from a group of three Frontend-Developers studying at the Developer Akademie.